sangres.com

 Sangre de Cristo Mountains from satellite

-On the satellite image to the right, between the Spanish Peaks and Angel Fire you can see the fault lines in the ground: the high ridges of the folds being parts of the Dakota Wall that stretches from Canada to Mexico along the eastern boundaries of the mountainous uplifts (from the Spanish Peaks area north, the Dakota Wall skirts the Wet Mountains and heads north to that area just west of downtown Colorado Springs known as The Garden of the Gods and then continues north along the eastern foothills of the Front Range to the Flatirons outside of Boulder).
+On the satellite image to the right, between the Spanish Peaks and Angel Fire you can see the fault lines in the ground: the high ridges of the folds being parts of the Dakota Wall that stretches from Canada to Mexico along the eastern boundaries of the mountainous uplifts (from the Spanish Peaks area north, the Dakota Wall skirts the Wet Mountains and heads north to that area just west of central Colorado Springs known as The Garden of the Gods, and then continues north along the eastern foothills of the Front Range to the Flatirons outside of Boulder).

-When the Spanish Peaks were first formed about 25 million years ago, the top of the West Spanish Peak (which is now at 13, 656 feet above sea level) was about 2 miles below the surface of the Earth.
+When the Spanish Peaks were first formed, about 25 million years ago, the top of the West Spanish Peak (which is now at 13,626 feet above sea level) was about 2 miles below the surface of the Earth.
 On the west side of the Sangres in the San Luis Valley and running southwards is the Rio Grande Rift.
-The San Luis Valley itself is a huge gravel pit full of eroded materials from the Sangres on the east and the San Juan Mountains on the west.
+The San Luis Valley itself is a huge gravel pit full of eroded materials from the Sangre de Cristos on the east and the San Juan Mountains on the west.
 Bedrock is down about 30,000 feet (with the floor of the Valley at about 7,500 feet above sea level, that bedrock is miles below today's sea level).
 There is a lot of water stored in all that gravel and, below a certain depth, that water is hot.
 There are hot springs bubbling to the surface through the center of the San Luis Valley and in spots along the sides of the Rio Grande down almost to Santa Fe.
 There's also hot springs further south at Truth or Consequences (which used to be known as Hot Springs, NM, before that famous television show from fifty years ago convinced the local folks to change the name).

 Cuatro Peak, from North Lake State Wildlife Area